Consensys/docs-template/docs/contribute/add-images.md

 #### Style

-- Use the premade diagram assets as starting points.
+- Use the pre-made diagram assets as starting points.
-  By default, you can adjust the width of the premade labels, but the height is automatically sized to the number of lines of text.
+  By default, you can adjust the width of the pre-made labels, but the height is automatically sized to the number of lines of text.
   To freely customize a component, right-click on it, **detach instance**, and **remove auto layout**.
 - Use the pre-defined [color styles](https://help.figma.com/hc/en-us/articles/360039820134-Manage-and-share-styles) or